- Counseling program resources

 - Travels with you when you relocate in or outside the US.

 - Helps to keep you in touch with current professional credentialing issues and events through The NBCC's newsletter

 - NCCs are often given discounts on professional liability insurance (e.g., Lockton Affinity).

 - May help with licensure portability in states requiring the NCE exam.

 Dates & Deadlines

-- May 5, 2017 Deadline to register for fall comps (fall grads only).
+- Sep 1, 2017 Deadline to register for fall comps (fall grads only).
 Review the details and instructions at the center of this page and complete the application.